EndsOfTheEarth/QueryLite/README.md

     - Possibly due to auto-boxing of value types in the result?
 - Dynamic inserts and updates allocate more memory due to object creation in the .Set(..., ...) methods.
     - Using a prepared insert or update might be preferable when memory allocation is an issue
+- ARepository queries uses cached sql queries which lowers memory use.
+But the track row changes functionality adds additional memory usage.
+- EF Core - Select queries allocate more memory than the other queries except ARepository (Which is similar).
+Select queries with a 'where' clause can allocate significantly more memory.

 This is the table structure being used in these benchmarks:
 ```SQL